Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 It sounds self-explanatory, but it’s relevant when choosing the perfect theme.
 Today we looked at the seven most common blogging niches, and how each theme suited for those niches is different.

-When choosing a theme, you must know your blogging niche because you don’t want to install Veggie if fashion blogging is your focus.
+When choosing a theme, you must know your blogging niche because you don’t want to install TinySalt if food blogging is your focus.
 Different niches require different themes with distinct features, layouts, and designs.

 I would suggest creating a list of your most passionate hobbies and start there.